Information for Employers

-Degree Apprenticeships provide an opportunity to support the diversification of your workforce, and engage students from backgrounds who may not be attracted by more traditional forms of study.
-At the University of Birmingham we are proud of the work we do to widen participation in Higher Education, and to support social mobility in the professions.
+Higher and Degree Apprenticeships provide an opportunity to support the diversification of your current workforce by engaging staff who may not be attracted by more traditional forms of study.
+At the University of Birmingham, we are proud of the work we do to widen participation in Higher Education and to support social mobility in a wide range of professions.

 What are the apprentice requirements?